Looking for Love: How to Overcome Emotional Affairs

 Are You and Your Spouse Having Boring Sex?
 What to Do

 When sex becomes redundant in marriage, couples complain of a boring sex life.
 It’s like a domino effect in the bedroom.
-If you or your spouse think you’re having boring sex then intercourse often becomes nonexistent, which can lead to a host of other marital problems.
+If you or your spouse think you’re having boring sex, then intercourse often becomes nonexistent, which can lead to a host of other marital problems.
+Newport Beach Christian Counseling can help couples address these concerns, improve communication, and reignite intimacy in their relationship.

 After years of marriage, going through the same playbook can become tedious.
 Think of it like enjoying your favorite meal every single day.
 It might be your favorite, but over time you will get tired of eating the same dish, prepared the exact same way.